 - The league administrator probably doesn’t want to hear from you- Communicate through the proper channels and ask your Club Administrator before going directly to any league administrator.
 There are so many clubs and teams that hearing directly from managers is overwhelming.
 Ask your club admin for help with league matters or even if you need help with a tournament application.

 Delegating responsibilities will make your life easier as well as making everyone on the team feel included.
-Here are some of the things that you can delegate… (By the way, this section is do as I say, not necessarily as I do- ha-ha!)
+Here are some of the things that you can delegate… (By the way, this section is do as I say, not necessarily as I have done- ha-ha!)

 - Party Planner- Team bonding is essential (and fun!) for your team and families.
 Having someone take on this task makes the year more fun for everyone.
 Encourage team parties, lunches and more!

-- Travel Planner- Hopefully someone on your team is an avid traveller with insights into the exotic locales of Lancaster and beyond.
-Booking tournament hotels can be stressful.
+- Travel Planner- Hopefully someone on your team is an avid traveller with insights into the exotic locales of Lancaster, San Bernardino and beyond.
+Booking tournament hotels can be stressful as you are trying to please everyone.
 Another manager suggested having a sheet with everyone’s credit card numbers and room preferences so that the travel planner could easily book hotels for all.
 I’m not sure how everyone would feel about that, but it could be a great time saver.

 - Equipment Manager- Someone needs to be in charge of the team bench and EZ up!
 A manly man with a big car who attends all the games is a good prospect for this job.